Degree Works Frequently Asked Questions

 The information in Degree Works is continually refreshed.
 As changes are made to the student record (e.g., grade changes or classes added/dropped), the changes are available in Degree Works.

 Yes.
-On the Worksheet tab, click on the Class History link at the top for a list of courses taken at Southeast as well as transfer courses.
+On the Worksheet tab, click on the three vertical dots in the upper right of the audit and select Class History for a list of courses taken at Southeast as well as transfer courses.
 This is not to be considered a transcript as repeated courses are not noted on this class history.

 Your audit will outline courses needed to meet degree/major/minor/concentration area requirements within each specific block.
 You may then use this information to discuss your plan with your academic advisor.